oracle-quickstart/oci-corrino-oke-ai-ml-toolkit/README.md

 OCI AI Blueprints targets to deliver a no-code workload deployment workflow for the most popular Gen AI workloads by making hardware recommendations, OCI compute platform decisions, and software stack decisions for the customer.

-1. **Validated hardware recommmendations for running common GenAI workloads**: First, OCI AI Blueprints provides pre-packaged recipes for running AI workloads with specific hardware recommendations.
-For example, a recipe for running cost-optimized inference could recommend Ampere A1 CPUs instead of H100 GPUs.
+1. **Validated hardware recommmendations for running common GenAI workloads**: First, OCI AI Blueprints provides pre-packaged blueprints for running AI workloads with specific hardware recommendations.
+For example, a blueprint for running cost-optimized inference could recommend Ampere A1 CPUs instead of H100 GPUs.
 These validated recommendations reduce the need for hardware experimentation and performance benchmarking, allowing enterprises to focus on their core business objectives rather than navigating complex hardware setups.
-2. **Opinionated and pre-packaged software stack for one-click deployment of GenAI workloads to your GPUs**: To tackle challenges around the software stack, OCI AI Blueprints recipes come with a default, opinionated software stack tailored to the specific use case.
-For example, a recipe for running RAG would come pre-packaged with essential frameworks (e.g., LangChain), instruction-tuned models, embedding models, and vector DB connections.
+2. **Opinionated and pre-packaged software stack for one-click deployment of GenAI workloads to your GPUs**: To tackle challenges around the software stack, OCI AI Blueprints blueprints come with a default, opinionated software stack tailored to the specific use case.
+For example, a blueprint for running RAG would come pre-packaged with essential frameworks (e.g., LangChain), instruction-tuned models, embedding models, and vector DB connections.
 Once deployed, the user is provided API endpoints to run interface.
 This streamlining not only accelerates time-to-value but also minimizes compatibility issues and ongoing maintenance.
-Users can also customize certain attributes of recipes (e.g. changing node counts for inference).
+Users can also customize certain attributes of blueprints (e.g. changing node counts for inference).
 Users who need more control can use a custom template with basic pre-packaged software, enabling them to install their own frameworks and software.
 3. **Out-of-the-box observability and easy auto-scaling for mission-critical workloads**: To address the third issue of MLOps and infrastructure management, OCI AI Blueprints automates these tasks based on user preferences.
 For example, OCI AI Blueprints allows users to select their preferred instance type and applies auto-scaling settings per best practices, which can be further customized.
 Also, necessary add-ons like Prometheus, Grafana, KEDA, and MLFlow are automatically installed by OCI AI Blueprints.
 Users can access these tools directly from the OCI console, simplifying the complex process of infrastructure management and monitoring.

-### What are Recipes?
+### What are Blueprints?

-Recipes are not just terraform templates.
-Recipes provide the complete application stack with opinionated hardware recommendations, which have been validated by OCI and provide consistent, repeatable, and quick deployments of AI workloads with observability baked in.
+Blueprints are not just terraform templates.
+Blueprints provide the complete application stack with opinionated hardware recommendations, which have been validated by OCI and provide consistent, repeatable, and quick deployments of AI workloads with observability baked in.

-We have published the following recipes which you can access once you install OCI AI Blueprints to your tenancy using this repo.
+We have published the following blueprints which you can access once you install OCI AI Blueprints to your tenancy using this repo.
-| Recipe | Description
+| Blueprint | Description
 |-----------|------
 LLM Inference | LLM inference of Llama 2/3/3.1 7B/8B model inference single-node using NVIDIA Shapes & vLLM inference engine with auto-scaling using application metrics (e.g. inference latency)
 Fine-Tuning Benchmarking | MLCommons Llama2 Quantized 70B Low-Rank Adaptation of Large Language Models (LORA) finetuning on A100
 LoRA Fine-Tuning | LLM LoRA fine-tuning of custom model or open/closed access model from HuggingFace using any dataset.

-### Recipe Configuration Options
+### Blueprint Configuration Options

-When deploying recipes, you can configure:
+When deploying blueprints, you can configure:

 1. LLM Model
 2. GPU Shape
 3. GPU Node Count
 4. Auto-scaling settings (min replicas, max replicas, scaling criteria incl. application metrics like inference latency)
 5. Fine-tuning hyperparameters (e.g. learning rate, number of epochs)
 6. And more!
-Read more about recipe configuration [here](docs/api_documentation/README.md) and see sample recipe configurations [here](docs/sample_recipes/README.md).
+Read more about blueprint configuration [here](docs/api_documentation/README.md) and see sample blueprint configurations [here](docs/sample_blueprints/README.md).

 ### What is in this repo?